PushpenderIndia/Sinister/README.md

 - [x] Undetectable
 - [x] Persistence
 - [x] Can receive Keylogs in any email provider such as GMAIL, YAHOO, OUTLOOK, Custom SMTP.
-- [x] Compatible with Gmail, Yahoo, Outlook and custom SMTP servers.

 * SMTP Server/ Port